 With rising fuel prices, it is easy to assume that road travel is becoming too expensive.
 Ever wondered what the total cost of fuel will be to get to a specific destination?
 Well today we share a great little tool that the NSW state caravan and camping association (CCIA) has created.
 The fuel calculator will assist in working out this all important figure, so travellers have a guide on their approximate fuel costs to reach their preferred destinations.
 Once you have used this calculator, you will find that there is some good news when it comes to fuel, and it’s not as bad as the media sometimes suggests, and that your fuel cost is only a small portion of your overall holiday.
 Click here to visit the fuel calculator.

 Have you ever been on a caravan or camping trip and been bitten (or eaten alive) by those pesky bugs known as midges or sand flies?
 Well I have and it isn’t pleasant, midges sandflies are one very few negatives of living here in the tropics.
-Many of our guests have also been a target and while it is unfortunate – it happens, so we thought best to share some tips and tricks to help keep the little buggers (midges sandflies) away, or at least at bay.
+Here at Hidden Valley Holiday Park we do everything we can in accordance with Department of Health on Midgy Management Many of our guests have also been a target and while it is unfortunate – it happens, so we thought best to share some tips and tricks to help keep the little buggers (midges sandflies) away, or at least at bay.
 Midges or sandflies live in the sand and mud of swampy waterways and mangroves.
 They are very small and even though they do look like a fly, they are too small to see their wings; they look like a small piece of fine dark cut hair, so this makes them difficult to see.
 Because they are so small, they can easily fly through normal fly screens.
-Midges will attack all animals, so you will generally notice birds reacting to being bitten.
-For those of you with pets, you may have noticed the same.
 It is said that midges/sand flies do not bite but actually urinate on you – so we thought I should investigate that further and this is not correct.
 According to the Department of Medical Entomology of the University of Sydney, they are blood suckers and inject saliva into the skin to allow easy extraction of the blood.
 They bite during dawn and dusk when there is little to no wind, so best to avoid swampy areas during these times.
 Locals in midge-prone areas tend to build up immunity over time, whereas for travellers – they generally do not, so we recommend that all our guests take preventative measures (and stock up on remedies), just in case!
-Generally you will find …Read More
+Generally you will find once you have been bitten – the …Read More